 \section{Existence}

-In this section we shall prove that under conditions (H1)--(H4) from Section 1, which will be in force in all of this paper, that the SDE \eqref{SDE} has a solution in the sense of Definition \ref{Def sol}.
+In this section, we shall prove that under conditions (H1)--(H4) from the \hyperref[sec1]{Introduction}, which will be in force in all of this paper, that the SDE \eqref{SDE} has a solution in the sense of Definition~\ref{Def sol}.
 We start with the following proposition showing that the gradient $DV$ in $L^2(H,\gamma;H)$ and the G\^ateaux derivative $\nabla V$ coincide $\gamma$-a.e. \begin{proposition} We have $V\in W^{1,2}(H,\gamma)$ and

-\end{proposition} The proof of Proposition \ref{p2.1} requires a numbers of lemmas. \begin{lemma} Let $k\in Q^{1/2}H$.
+\end{proposition} The proof of Proposition~\ref{p2.1} requires a numbers of lemmas. \begin{lemma} Let $k\in Q^{1/2}H$.
 Then